top of page

-Whether you're keen to learn everything you need to know to get you started in beekeeping, or simply interested in honeybees, this fun and interactive experience day will teach you the fascinating secrets of the honeybee and how to care for and keep bees for yourself.
-I am all about hands on experience days, so keep it as practical and interactive as possible with only short sessions inside.
+Whether you're keen to learn everything you need to know to get you started in beekeeping, or simply interested in honeybees, this fun and interactive experience day will teach you the fascinating secrets of the honeybee and how to keep bees yourself.
+We like to create a 'hands - on' experience so keep it as practical and interactive as possible with only short sessions inside.

-Her career predominantly focused on rearing Buckfast Queen Bees until 2019 when she moved to New Zealand for 5 years.
-She has had experience rearing queens at Buckfast Denmark with Keld Brandstrup, chairman of the Danish Association of Commercial Beekeepers and rearing thousands of Queens for Alpine Honey Co in New Zealand.
-She has also been fortunate enough to of spent time researching Manuka Honey production with NZ Honey Co in South Island New Zealand.
-She has worked with honeybees in Western Australia in the south of Perth researching Jarrah Honey Production, Pollination of Almond Orchards in the Adelaide Hills, South Australia, and learning Urban Bee keeping on the skyscrapers in Sydney East Australia.
-Rebecca and her Husband Kai emigrated back to the UK this year to take over the family business full time.
+Her career predominantly focused on rearing Buckfast Queen Bees and Commercial Honey Production until 2019 when her and Kai moved to New Zealand for 6 years.
+She has experience rearing queens at Buckfast Denmark, and rearing thousands of Queens for Alpine Honey Co in New Zealand.
+She has spent time researching Manuka Honey production and enjoyed having an apiary with Kai in Queenstown, South Island.
+She has worked with honeybees in Western Australia in the south of Perth researching Jarrah Honey Production, Pollination of Almond Orchards in the Adelaide Hills, South Australia, and expierence in Urban Bee keeping on the skyscrapers of Sydney - East Australia.
+Rebecca and her Husband Kai immigrated back to the UK this year to take over the family business British Honey Producers Ltd full time.

 The exciting part! - Course Itinerary

-THE BEE BACKGROUND : Our day begins in my family home on the bee farm, I will talk to you about my background in bee farming and my experiences around the world with Honey bees.
-We will get to know about the humble honeybee and its fascinating history.
-You'll learn basic bee biology and all about how bee colonies work.
+THE BEE BACKGROUND : Our day begins in our family home on the bee farm.
+We will talk to you about our background in bee farming and the experiences we've had around the world with Honey bees.
+We will get to know about the humble honeybee and its fascinating history, You'll learn basic bee biology and all about how bee colonies work.

 * Break for Lunch *

-BEEKEEPER’S ESSENTIALS : Find out about and try for yourself the equipment bee keepers use to care for their hives.
-You'll learn about the lifecycle of a colony, disease prevention and caring for bees and of course how to harvest honey and which plants help support the honeybee population.
+BEEKEEPER’S ESSENTIALS : Find out about the equipment bee keepers use to care for their hives.
+You'll learn about the lifecycle of a colony, disease prevention, caring for bees and of course how to harvest honey.
+We will go through which plants help support the honeybee population too.

-Then it's time to get back for coffee and a cake to put everything we've learnt together.
+Time to get back for coffee and a cake to put everything we've learnt together!

-There will be plenty of opportunity to ask me questions and get practical advice on keeping bees throughout the entire day - I will try to answer any questions you may have.
+There will be plenty of opportunity to ask us questions and get practical advice on keeping bees throughout the entire day - we will always try to answer any questions you may have.

 WHEN?